brahimvandenbrande/brahimvandenbrande/README.md

 ### 🚀 My Journey

-From being a self-taught enthusiast to venturing into entrepreneurship, my learning path involved consuming a staggering 875 tutorial videos. 🎥
+From being a self-taught enthusiast to venturing into entrepreneurship, my learning path involved consuming a staggering amount of tutorial videos. 🎥

 ### 🕵️‍♂️ Always Exploring